wp-plugins/suffusion-collapse-menu/readme.txt

 1. Suffusion Collapse Menu in action

 == Changelog ==
+**0.6** December 07, 2014
+- Bug corrected - on devices with exactly the resolution of the trigger, the toggle button not appear yet, but also the regular menu is still hidden.
+By eg. if the breakpoint is settled at 480px, on smartphones with 480px width will not see any menu.

 **0.5** June 23, 2014
 - Improvement - the plugin follow now the breakpoints settled in Suffusion Options.
 So, the collapsed menu appear now at whatever resolution you have settled at Layouts -> Responsive Layouts -> Switches -> Navigation Menu.